smucclaw/eu-ai-act/act.md

 *Article 19 Conformity assessment*

 1. Providers of high-risk AI systems shall ensure that their systems undergo the relevant conformity assessment procedure in accordance with Article 43, prior to their placing on the market or putting into service.
-Where the compliance of the AI systems with the requirements set out in Chapter 2 of this Title has been demonstrated following that conformity assessment, the providers shall draw up an EU declaration of conformity in

-accordance with Article 48 and affix the CE marking of conformity in accordance with Article 49.
+Where the compliance of the AI systems with the requirements set out in Chapter 2 of this Title has been demonstrated following that conformity assessment, the providers shall draw up an EU declaration of conformity in accordance with Article 48 and affix the CE marking of conformity in accordance with Article 49.

 2. For high-risk AI systems referred to in point 5(b) of Annex III that are placed on the market or put into service by providers that are credit institutions regulated by Directive 2013/36/EU, the conformity assessment shall be carried out as part of the procedure referred to in Articles 97 to101 of that Directive.

 *Article 20 Automatically generated logs*

-1. Providers of high-risk AI systems shall keep the logs automatically generated by their high-risk AI systems, to the extent such logs are under their control by virtue of a contractual arrangement with the user or otherwise by law.
+1. Providers of high-risk AI systems shall keep the logs automatically generated by their high- risk AI systems, to the extent such logs are under their control by virtue of a contractual arrangement with the user or otherwise by law.
 They shall keep them for a period of at least six months, unless provided otherwise in applicable Union or national law, in particular in Union law on the protection of personal data.

 2. Providers that are credit institutions regulated by Directive 2013/36/EU shall maintain the logs automatically generated by their high-risk AI systems as part of the documentation under Articles 74 of that Directive.

 *Article 21 Corrective actions*

 Providers of high-risk AI systems which consider or have reason to consider that a high-risk AI system which they have placed on the market or put into service is not in conformity with this Regulation shall immediately investigate, where applicable, the causes in collaboration with the reporting user and take the necessary corrective actions to bring that system into conformity, to withdraw it or to recall it, as appropriate.
-They shall inform the distributors of the high-risk AI system in question and, where applicable, the authorised representative and importers accordingly.
+They shall inform the distributors of the high- risk AI system in question and, where applicable, the authorised representative and importers accordingly.

 *Article 22 Duty of information*

-Where the high-risk AI system presents a risk within the meaning of Article 65(1) and that risk is known to the provider of the system, that provider shall immediately inform the national competent authorities of the Member States in which it made the system available and, where applicable, the notified body that issued a certificate for the high-risk AI system, in particular of the non- compliance and of any corrective actions taken.
+Where the high-risk AI system presents a risk within the meaning of Article 65(1) and that risk is known to the provider of the system, that provider shall immediately inform the national competent authorities of the Member States in which it made the system available and, where applicable, the

+notified body that issued a certificate for the high-risk AI system, in particular of the non-compliance and of any corrective actions taken.

 *Article 23*

 *Cooperation with competent authorities*

-Providers of high-risk AI systems shall, upon request by a national competent authority, provide that authority with all the information and documentation necessary to demonstrate the conformity of the high-risk AI system with the requirements set out in Chapter 2 of this Title, in a language

-which can be easily underestood by the authority of the Member State concerned.
+Providers of high-risk AI systems shall, upon request by a national competent authority, provide that authority with all the information and documentation necessary to demonstrate the conformity of the high-risk AI system with the requirements set out in Chapter 2 of this Title, in a language which can be easily underestood by the authority of the Member State concerned.
 Upon a reasoned request from a national competent authority, providers shall also give that authority access to the logs automatically generated by the high-risk AI system, to the extent such logs are under their control by virtue of a contractual arrangement with the user or otherwise by law.

 *Article 23a*